cljoly/ledger.ctags/README.md

 ### Multiple files

-If you have multiple ledger journal files, pass them all to ctags or run it on the directory:
+If you have multiple ledger journal files, pass them all to ctags (e.g. `ctags *.ledger *.ldg`) or run it on the current directory:
 ```sh
 ctags -R .
 ```